-Connecting to a Leased Line Circuit (models with PIC bay)
+Connecting to a Leased Line Circuit

 Leased lines are a commonly used for building Wide Area Networks (WANs).
 A leased line maybe the right solution if you need to connect distant sites across public areas.
 By installing an AT-AR023 SYN PIC in your router this option is available to you.